Fort Ontario

 Cemetery Spirits

-Spirits of perhaps soldiers still guard the perimeter of the cemetery, keeping a close eye on paranormal investigators visiting the graves.
+The spirits of perhaps soldiers still guard the perimeter of the cemetery, keeping a close eye on paranormal investigators visiting the graves.

 One investigator felt that they were surrounded by unseen presences.

-A spirit child is a friendly presence and wants to play.
+A spirit child is a friendly presence, and wants to play.

 PARANORMAL FINDINGS

-Staff, volunteers, visitors and paranormal investigators have had boatloads of personal experiences, both day and night.
+Staff, volunteers, visitors and paranormal investigators have had boatloads of personal experiences, both day and night.\

 STILL HAUNTED?